 ELK is a short name for the analytics tool kit consisting of Elasticsearch, Logstash, and Kibana.
-In combination with Now Assistant's event logging capabilities ELK can provide powerful insights about user interaction to help you improve the user experience as well as monitor for any potential issues.
+In combination with Digital Assistant's event logging capabilities ELK can provide powerful insights about user interaction to help you improve the user experience as well as monitor for any potential issues.

 In this guide we're going to set up ELK on Windows Server 2016.
 Let's get started!

 To simplify ELK setup, we're going to use Bitnami ELK Installer, which will setup the Elasticsearch engine, Logstash and Kibana all in one installer.
 First of all, let's go through the installation process:

 Here we'll set the installation directory.
 You can keep the default entry or select a different directory if you wish: